unparalleled-js/docs-1/connectors/zendesk/search-organization-member-action.md

 A membership links a user to an organization - An organization can have many users, and a users can be in many organizations.

 This action retrieves a list of all members in a specified organization.
-It will retrieve users that matches all your search criteria.
+Only records in your Zendesk instance that matches all the criteria will be returned.

 ![Search organization member action](/assets/images/connectors/zendesk/search-organization-member-action.png) *Search organization member action*